ashein-codethedreams/Basic-Coding-Programs/README.md

-### Basic-Coding-Programs
+# Basic-Coding-Programs

-A collection of basic programming examples in Python, Java, C++, JavaScript, and C.
+A collection of basic programming examples in Python, Java, C++, JavaScript, C and SQL Queries.

+# Theories

+Also included some important coding theories.

-# Triangle Patterns in Java
+### Triangle Patterns in Java

 Explanation: